peterguzw0927/Enformer.github.io/README.md

 # Enformer
+Simple Enformer website deployment using onnx and tfjs, currently still subject to improvements.

+If you want to see the changes I made for the Enformer model, repo is here: https://github.com/peterguzw0927/Enformer_new

-simple Enformer website deployment using onnx and tfjs, please make sure the input sequence have 196608 length
+** Please make sure the input sequence have 196608 length**

 If you have costumized enformer you can convert onnx file to tf model and then to tfjs model using: